AbdullahAymanMSRE/restaurant_operating_system/README.md

 This is an operating system designed for restaurants.
 It contains three programs:

-- one to serve clients
+- One to serve clients
-- one for staff members to maintain orders
+- One for staff members to maintain orders
-- one to show orders' statuses
+- One to show orders' statuses

 ## Installation